About Salley Mavor

 Salley mavor

 A needle is my tool, thread is my medium and stitches are my marks.
-For over 45 years, I’ve created 3-dimensional hand-stitched artwork that ranges from precious to poignant to provocative.
-In addition to stand alone pieces, my work is applied in many ways, including children’s books, editorial illustration and stop-motion animation.
+For over 45 years, I’ve created 3-dimensional hand-stitched miniature worlds that range from precious to poignant to provocative.
+My art serves a variety of purposes: it appears as illustrations in children’s books, stand-alone framed artwork, and stop-motion animation.

-There is a certain over-the-top quality to my work that is unmistakable.
-I like to think that a combination of storytelling imagery, the use of familiar, yet intriguing materials, and fervent craftsmanship set it apart.
+There is a distinctive over-the-top quality to my art.
+A combination of storytelling imagery, extra attention to detail, fervent craftsmanship, and the interplay of familiar, yet intriguing materials set it apart.

-I am interested in universal, playful narratives that address social and cultural issues.
-My objective is to transcend the fiber medium by and of itself and make art that is valued for its message and emotional resonance as well as its workmanship.
+While I take delight in every careful stitch, it is the spirit of play and the pursuit of a bigger visual narrative that propels my work forward.
+My objective is to move beyond the confines of embroidery as a medium and create art that is valued for its message and emotional resonance as well as its workmanship.

 Where did this doll-infested needle and thread universe come from?
 It began at the height of the baby boom, in a family of introverts who were either making things or staring into space.
 You could say that we excelled at parallel play.